The Future of Google Ads (AdWords) In the Next Decade

 - More ways to distribute ads.

-“I think they might keep Salesforce at arm’s length, so they don’t get dragged across the ACCC coals.
+“I think they might keep Salesforce at arm’s length so they don’t get dragged across the AC coals.
 But you know what – it could easily happen.
-I’m sure Google would be big enough to snaffle up Salesforce.”
+I’m sure Google I’mld be big enough to snaffle up Salesforce.”

 What is the future of Voice Search?

-I read so much on this subject and agencies have dedicated teams, tech and products for taking advantage.
-I still can’t work out whether it’s hype and its use will remain in the form of simple web searches, home automation, music, and kids asking for fart jokes.
-Or – it will be so prolific that it’ll end up shaping all our futures.
-I’d suggest that Google’s move into wearable tech gives us a clue as to their view.
+I read so much on this subject; agencies have dedicated teams, tech and products for taking advantage.
+I still can’t work out whether its hype and its use will remain in the form of simple web searches, home automation, music, and kids asking for fart jokes.
+Or – it will be so prolific that it’ll shape all our futures.
+I’d suggest that Google’s move into wearable tech gives us a clue about their view.

 The key question that needs to be answered is how ‘will it be monetised?’
 From there – we can forecast its future.

 As was the case for most of the evening, Phil’s beliefs closely matched my own.
 He believed that “data gathered from voice search will probably be leveraged to further enrich predictive targeting for prospecting & consideration campaigns in their other platforms.
-I imagine voice search will become a pillar of frictionless ecommerce as home assistants, as digital wallets become more common.
-The power in voice search is the data.
-The consumer unwittingly continues to give Google more data and voice search provides a different type of ‘search’ data set.
-Ultimately, Google will use this data by either selling it, or making their other products more effective.”
+I imagine voice search will become a pillar of frictionless e-commerce as home assistants and digital wallets become more common.
+The power of voice search is the data.
+The consumer unwittingly continues to give Google more data, and voice search provides a different type of ‘search’ data set.
+Ultimately, Google will use this data by either selling it or making their other products more effective.”

 I pushed Dan for an answer on how Google could monetise these more complex queries.
-He believed that “if the consumer’s search query matches an ad – it’s essentially just like an audio ad – or, something you’d hear on a podcast or radio.
-I think it will be different to traditional search and it’s not going to be a traffic driver.
+He believed that “if the consumer’s search query matches an ad – it’s essentially just like an audio ad – or something you’d hear on a podcast or radio.
+I think it will be different to traditional search, and it’s not going to be a traffic driver.
 If anything – it’ll be viewed as an impression.
-I think it presents measurement challenges, but there’s opportunities.”
+I think it presents measurement challenges, but there are opportunities.”

-Andrew didn’t believe that voice-search would affect “Google’s big revenue streams because people aren’t using it to research a home loan or life insurance.
+Andrew didn’t believe that voice search would affect “Google’s big revenue streams because people aren’t using it to research a home loan or life insurance.
 It’s too involved of a process.
 Although, I do think it’s going eat up some of its simpler searches.
-Even with things like finding a restaurant – will you trust Alexa etc. to make a recommendation for you?
-Maybe some people, but I think it doesn’t change that in-built behaviour around wanting to do a bit of research.
-All of the voice-search volume are things that historically haven’t been monetised well by Google.”
+Even with things like finding a restaurant – will you trust Alexa, etc., to make a recommendation for you?
+Maybe some people, but I think it doesn’t change that in-built behaviour around wanting to do some research.
+All of the voice-search volumes are things that historically haven’t been monetised well by Google.”

 In the next decade - what metrics will Google Ads report on?